CloudCannon/documentation/_i18n/geolocation.md

 title: Geolocation
 ---

 Geolocation is only available on the CloudCannon Enterprise.
+Only available for sites hosted by CloudCannon.
 {: .info}

 Geolocation on CloudCannon allows you to detect which country your viewers are coming from.
 CloudCannon automatically injects the viewers country code into the HTML elements class as it is served.